What is an Internal Pen Test?

 Standard internal pen tests typically take anything from a few days to a couple of weeks, whereas a full red team engagement would likely take longer, running for over a month or even two for larger firms.
 Pricing varies hugely based on the scale of the job and the experience of the professionals carrying out the tests.

 Manual penetration testing can be costly, infrequent, and only give you point-in-time insight into your security posture.
 It’s also impossible for pen testers to manually check for every vulnerability that exists, as there are simply too many.

 Hopefully this has cleared up some of the questions you may have had regarding internal pen tests.
-At Intruder, we offer a combination of penetration testing and continuous vulnerability scanning with our automated penetration testing tool.
+At Intruder, we help you continuously scan your systems, monitor your network, and reduce your attack surface, giving you the protection you need between manual pen tests.
 Start your 14 day free trial today.

 - Raw CVE Coverage